WeversonNA/prisma-generator-nestjs-dto/README.md

 ## Smart Merge System

-The Smart Merge System preserves your custom fields and decorators when regenerating DTOs.
+The Smart Merge System v2 uses advanced AST manipulation via ts-morph to preserve your custom fields and decorators when regenerating DTOs.
 This allows you to:

-1. **Add custom fields** to generated DTOs
+1. **Add custom fields** to generated DTOs that persist across regenerations
-2. **Add custom decorators** to any field
+2. **Add custom decorators** to any field with intelligent import management
-3. **Modify generated properties** without losing changes
+3. **Modify generated properties** without losing changes on subsequent generations
-4. **Keep custom imports** and configuration
+4. **Keep custom imports** with automatic deduplication and conflict resolution
+5. **Preserve complex TypeScript constructs** like interfaces, enums, and type aliases

+### Technical Improvements in v2.1.0

+- **AST-Based Merging**: Uses TypeScript compiler API for more reliable code analysis and generation
+- **Intelligent Import Management**: Automatically handles import conflicts and deduplication
+- **Enhanced Field Classification**: Better detection of generated vs custom fields
+- **Performance Optimizations**: Faster processing with intelligent caching strategies
+- **Better Error Recovery**: Improved handling of malformed code and syntax errors

 ### How it works